 Windshield washer fluid

 Don’t neglect the windshield washer fluid when you are doing maintenance on your car.
 The windshield washers keep your view unobstructed and will keep you driving safely in rainy or snowy conditions.
 We recommend checking your windshield washer fluid a few times a year, especially after it has been raining or snowing, and you have been using the washers more regularly.

 Locate the windshield washer fluid tank in the engine bay to check the level.
 If the fluid is running low, you can top it up with fluid from a gas station or make your own with a bit of liquid dish soap and water.

 The transmission fluid in your car’s engine works to keep the components in your car’s transmission system cool and lubricated.
 Whether your vehicle has a manual or automatic transmission, the gears and parts need to move unhindered to keep your vehicle running.
 We recommend having the transmission fluid checked at your annual service as most cars don’t need fluid to be replaced often (or at all), but if something goes wrong in the transmission, you will end up paying dearly for the problem.

 If your car has a transmission fluid tank, you can check the fluid level by using the dipstick.
 Some vehicles, however, need to be checked by a professional.
 If you feel any sticking or grinding in the transmission, make an appointment with our service professionals at CRS Automotive immediately to avoid severe damage.

 Be sure to only use the fluids for each system that is recommended by your car’s manufacturer.
-If you don’t know which fluids are best for your vehicle, feel free to reach out to CRS Automotive in Hamilton and Stoney Creek, Canada, for your next car service or for help with topping up your car’s fluid levels.
+If you don’t know which fluids are best for your vehicle, feel free to reach out to CRS Automotive in Hamilton, Canada, for your next car service or for help with topping up your car’s fluid levels.